InfuseAI/primehub-site/docs/primehub-app-tutorial-template.md

 ## podTemplate

 podTemplate is basically the same as how you describe a native kubernetes pod.
-But you can only define a single container in your podTemplate.
-We do not suopport multiple containers and initContainer for now.
+But you can only define a single container and an initContainer in your podTemplate.
+We do not support multiple containers and initContainers for now.

 Here's an example podTemplate block: